JAlcocerT/JAlcocerT/content/blog/iot.md

 2. Homelabs: I started this ebook because everything has potential failures
 3. IoT :)

+This time, adding bring more languages for the ebooks is on the table.
+Locale i18n!

 In the end of the day, its been alrady 150+ posts this year (totally unexpected).